youngbald/Poll-votes-Django-Project-/README.md

 py manage.py runserver
 http://localhost:8000/polls/
 python manage.py migrate
-Getting runtime help¶
+Getting runtime help
-django-admin help¶
+django-admin help
 Run django-admin help to display usage information and a list of the commands provided by each application.

 Run django-admin help --commands to display a list of all available commands.